Roman ruins in Zadar

 We want to stay at least three nights at each location.

 Sometimes, it is better to experience one country, its people, its culture and history at a slower pace.
-This way, you come away feeling rewarded and more knowledgeable about the experience.
+This way, you feel rewarded and more knowledgeable about the experience.

 Remember your Travel Insurance